alexandreshinohara/text-parser-machado/README.md

 # text-parser-machado
-A simple txt script to parse and collect chapter number of different translations of Dom Casmurro
+A simple txt script to parse and collect chapter number of different translations of Dom Casmurro.

+Uses pandas to read, organize and export data.